|| Platonic Dialectic|| Dialectical Relationships

 The Perennialist teaching maintains--in all its embodiments--that the seeker must divorce himself from believing that he understands--and begin to understand in an authentic way.
 The process is first to recognize that one is ignorant of his own ignorance, believing he knows things which he does not actually know.

-A seeker is first helped to understand that she is "out of contact with complete reality, even though ordinary life seems to be the totality of reality itself."
-6 The student is enabled to "become aware of states of mind and conditions of reality which are only crudely grasped by the ordinary mind."
-7
+A seeker is first helped to understand that she is not in contact with ultimate reality, even though ordinary life seems to be the totality of reality.
+The student learns to achieve states of mind and conditions of reality which the ordinary mind does not understand at all.

 - "The greatness of communication is not the mere fact of communication, but the creation of new understanding."